 Dr Pierre Delbet who has done much research and cured many of various magnesium deficiency diseases, not least poliomyelitis, remarks about his ideas of growing older.
 He explains that the organs of the body do not deteriorate or age at the same rate.
 He says the muscular system ages the quickest and the nervous system the slowest.

 As we age Mg declines and Ca increases

-He suggests that magnesium must diminish slowly with advancing age and it has been shown that the bones of old rabbits have less magnesium in them than young ones.
+He suggests that magnesium diminishes slowly with advancing age.
+It has been shown that the bones of old rabbits have less magnesium in them than young ones.
 At the same time as magnesium declines, calcium increases.
 He added that excess calcium and reduced magnesium are characteristic of the senile testicle.
 He also confirms that this is the same in the brain too.
 So, as we age magnesium diminishes while calcium rises.